fatum/replicator/README.md

 You can use any kind of message queue for changes delivery.
 Like aws sqs, kafka, amqp, sidekiq or your custom adapter for unsupported MQ.

-Also, replicator-versioner provide extension for fixing eventual consistency For example, one service after updating entity state (user's data) publish task using message queue to another service to notify all user's subscribers about changes.
+Also, replicator-versioner provide extension for fixing eventual consistency.
+For example, one service after updating entity state (user's data) publish task using message queue to another service to notify all user's subscribers about changes.

-But, when entity's state not replicated to service we cannot process task correctly and should guarantee what producer's and publisher's versions are same.
+But, when entity's state not replicated to service we cannot process task correctly and should guarantee what producer's and consumer's versions are same.

 ## Installation